Occupations: Abolitionists; Social reformers; Suffragists; Editor.

 Found in 2 Collections and/or Records:

-Overview This collection primarily documents abolitionist activism.
+Abstract This collection primarily documents abolitionist activism.
 Materials include correspondence; addresses; essays; sermons; deeds from the sales of female slaves; photographs of emancipated slaves; and numerous articles on the escaped slave William Wells Brown.
 A substantial portion of the collection documents abolitionist John Brown and his descendents.
-Other individuals represented in the collection include Jonathon Edwards, Elizabeth Cady Stanton, Lucretia Mott, members of the Garrison family,...
+Other individuals represented in the collection include Jonathon Edwards, Elizabeth Cady Stanton, Lucretia Mott, members of the Garrison...